Skip to content

 Scent marking: creating a shared family identity

-This intimate process mingles your natural scent with theirs, creating what we call a shared "colony scent" that reinforces your collective family identity.
+This intimate process mingles your natural scent with theirs, creating what we call a shared “colony scent” that reinforces your collective family identity.
+A cat likes to investigate and lick areas where they detect interesting or familiar scents on your skin or hair, such as food, lotions, or sweat.
+When a cat licks you, they deposit saliva that contains their scent, further reinforcing the shared family identity.
 This behavior mirrors how cats rub their faces and bodies against you in affectionate moments.
 Each deliberate lick represents an intentional act of blending your two worlds together, reinforcing their emotional connection to you through a sophisticated language that only they truly understand and appreciate.

 Man relaxing on a couch while gently petting a black cat lying on his chest.